dweymouth/supersonic/README.md

 * install libmpv (in the MSYS2 terminal, ``pacman -S mingw-w64-x86_64-mpv``)

 ### Build
-* in the MSYS2 terminal: clone the repo, CD into the repo root, and run ``go build .``
+* in the MSYS2 terminal: clone the repo, CD into the repo root, and run ``go build``
 * (note that the first build will take some time as it will download and build the UI library)
 * **Note**: The .exe dynamically links to MSYS2 libmpv dependency dlls and must be started from the MSYS2 terminal, or all dependency DLLS must be copied to the same folder as the .exe
 * -> If you obtain a statically built mpv-2.dll (containing all its dependencies), and rename it to libmpv-2.dll, you can place just that DLL in the same directory as the EXE, and it should run